dakshbhatnagar/portfolio/README.md

 3. **Visualization**: The app displays the historical stock price data and the predicted closing prices on an interactive chart to provide users with a visual representation of the predictions.

-## How to Access the ARIMA Stock Price Prediction App
+## How to Access the app

-To access the ARIMA stock price prediction app, you need to switch to the "ARIMA-Stock-Prediction" branch of this repository.
+To access the stock price prediction app, you need to switch to the "stock_predictions" branch of this repository.
 You can find the branch selection dropdown on the GitHub interface and select the "stock-Prediction" branch.

 Alternatively, you can use the following link to directly access the ARIMA Stock Price Prediction App: [Link](https://stockpredictions.streamlit.app/)

 ## Usage and Licensing

 The branch is open-source and publicly available on GitHub.
-However, the same licensing conditions apply here; the app is not currently licensed, and you should not use it for any commercial purposes without explicit consent.
+However, the app is not currently licensed, and you should not use it for any commercial purposes without explicit consent.

 ## Feedback and Contributions

 I welcome any feedback or suggestions regarding the ARIMA Stock Price Prediction App.
 As this is an ongoing project, any contributions or bug reports that you come across will be highly appreciated.
 Please feel free to create issues or reach out to me through the contact page.

-I hope you find the ARIMA Stock Price Prediction App useful and informative.
+I hope you find the Stock Prediction App useful and informative.

 Happy predicting! 📈